Milford Sound Day Walks

 Because of the steepness of the mountains in Milford Sound there aren’t many walks located right in Milford Sound itself – many of the above are located along the Milford Road.

-Looking for more of a challenge?
+Looking for a longer challenge?
 Consider tackling one of Fiordland’s famous multi-day hikes.

 Gertrude Valley Walk